TIKIYEON/stock-collection/README.md

 This is a Go-Gin web application using a Postges SQL database.
 ## Setup instructions
 To build and run the project on you machine, follow the provided setup instructions.
-This project is run preferably through Docker, but alternatives are provided.
+This project is run preferably through Docker, but alternatives are provided (untested).
 ### Using Docker
 If Docker is not already installed on your system, please follow the [official install instructions](https://www.docker.com/products/docker-desktop/).
 This project is run by the following two instructions, from the projects root directory, if you have docker compose installed: